Best Tide For Snorkeling In Maui: High Tide Vs Low Tide

 The Sweet Spot: Slack Water

-If you can choose a tide window, look for a time when the tide is changing direction—that’s when currents are often weakest.
+If you can choose a tide window, look for a time when the tide is changing direction; that’s when currents are often weakest.
 For many Maui shore snorkels, high slack is the friendliest mix of depth + calmer movement, and often the best tide for snorkeling in Maui for beginners and families.
+For beginners and families, that can mean less current, better reef clearance, and a calmer entry or exit.

 Best Tide Windows By Snorkel Style